theramiyer/blog/_posts/2019/2019-05-12-buying-a-house-in-bangalore.md

 |  Term 13 |  7,183.43 |  79,017.68 |  12,553.71 |  138,090.85 |
 | **Total** | **@5%** |  7,79,371.25 | **@10%** |  10,78,999.33 |

 Now, those who pitch buying a house as an investment so that they can rent it out to tenants and earn money on a monthly basis, look at this calculation and combine it with the interest you would be paying to the bank.
 Does buying a house to rent it out still look like an investment?
-On a long term---say, five _decades_---may be.
+On a long term⁠---say, five _decades_---may be.
 But that is too long to start making profits; I would argue that it is not good investment.

 ## Case in point: A good sale candidate

 My uncle bought a house in Chennai for five lac (half a million) rupees in 2005.
 He got an undivided share of 600 sqft.
 In 2015, they got their house reconstructed.
 A builder approached them, saying he would reconstruct the house if everyone in the flat complex agreed to his proposal.
-His proposal was that he would demolish the entire complex (four houses---two on each floor), and construct a new building which would have six houses split in two floors, plus a parking area on the ground floor.
+His proposal was that he would demolish the entire complex (four houses⁠---two on each floor), and construct a new building which would have six houses split in two floors, plus a parking area on the ground floor.
 The builder would give a house to each of the current owners, and would sell two for profit.
 As an added benefit, each of the current owners would get 150 sqft. more in the new house.

 At the moment, the price of a plot (60″ × 40″) of land in that locality sells for about a crore (10 million) rupees.
 The value of the <span class='small-caps'>UDS</span> itself in his case is about 1.7 million, over three times of what he bought the house for.
 Plus, the last house that got sold in the building sold for over four million.